ClementDreptin/XBDM/README.md

 # XBDM

-Open-source and cross-platform implementation of a client for the XBDM protocol used by development versions of the Xbox 360.
+Open-source and cross-platform client for the XBDM protocol used by development versions of the Xbox 360.